Phones · Resale guide

 Seller’s Guide — How to Maximize Your Samsung Galaxy A15 Resale

-- Backup all your data.
-Use Google One or Samsung Cloud to ensure all your photos, contacts, and app data are safely stored.
+- Backup everything: Use Samsung Cloud or Google One to back up your photos, contacts, and app data.

-- Sign out of all accounts.
-This is critical.
-Go to Settings > Accounts and backup > Manage accounts and remove your Google account, Samsung account, WhatsApp, and any banking apps.
+- Sign out of all accounts: Go to Settings > Accounts and backup > Manage accounts, and remove your Google, Samsung, and any other personal accounts.
+Also, sign out of WhatsApp and any banking apps.

 Physical Preparation